danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 }
 ```

 And that's about it.
-We have now implemented an image syncer, using the new operator protocols, and also changed how it operates with minimal changes in our code.
+We have now implemented an image syncer, using the new operation protocols, and also changed how it operates with minimal changes in our code.

 ## Conclusion

 In this post, we have looked at some popular libraries for working with async operations in more sophisticated ways than just using completion blocks.
 [PromiseKit]({{page.promisekit}}), [AwaitKit]({{page.awaitkit}}), [RxSwift]({{page.rxswift}}) and [ReactiveCocoa]({{page.reactivecocoa}}) are very popular libraries, that I however find affect too much of the code base and have too many side-effects.
 My advice, is that you have a look at them and make your own decision.

-We then implemented a lightweight operator model from scratch, which can be used to coordinate async operations without affecting your code style at all.
+We then implemented a lightweight operation model from scratch, which can be used to coordinate async operations without affecting your code style at all.
 It's just vanilla Swift with some convenient abstractions.
 There are no new keywords that doesn't already exist in Swift, no async/await, no promises, no observables.
 Just seven tiny protocols.

 If you want to take a look at the source code, I have posted it as part of my private-ish iExtra library (open source, but I mainly maintain it for myself).
 You can find the source code [here]({{page.source}}).